daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 [comment]: <> (101EE)

 I wrote these notes to outline all of the material you are responsible for,  and to give you more resources and insight than I can convey in the short  amount of time we have during lecture.
-I *don't* mean you're simply responsible for material early printed notes:  I mean that these notes will aim to *refer to* everything that you are responsible for.
+I *don't* mean you're simply responsible for material in these printed notes:  I mean that these notes will aim to *refer to* everything that you are responsible for.

 These notes are meant to be a complement to the textbook (and to the lectures,  tutorials/problem sets, readings and other material on the ELE) and to tie all of this together.